chkp-altrevin/ranchup/README.md

 ## 🚀 Quick Start
 If you have docker installed it's ok, script will verify and install with consent.
 If you do not have docker installed it is recommended to run `--install` first, and then run `--install --start` to avoid docker and user permission issues.
 Both options are listed below:

-- Docker already installed, this one is a great option:
+- if Docker already installed, this one is a great option:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/chkp-altrevin/ranchup/main/provision.sh -o provision.sh -f && chmod +x provision.sh && ./provision.sh --install --start
 ```
-- No Docker, this one is for you.
+- if No Docker, this one is for you.
 Copy & paste below.
 After it finishes arrow up, (add --start to the end) and re-run.
+Why?
+Installing Docker first time while adding your user to the Docker Group will require a login and logout ;)
+-
 ```bash
 curl -fsSL https://raw.githubusercontent.com/chkp-altrevin/ranchup/main/provision.sh -o provision.sh -f && chmod +x provision.sh && ./provision.sh --install
 ```